sentry-demos/android/README.md

     versionName "1.3"
 }
 ```
-This would make for a release of `1.3.0 (13) com.example.vu@androidh1.3+13`.
+This would make for a release of `1.3.0 (13) com.example.vu.androidh@1.3+13`.
 The version code is unique.
 This is already part of build system in Android.
 The app won't compile without it.

+Optional - Setting the release in AndroidManifest.xml will override what's set in src/build.gradle.
+Possible uses cases would be:
-Optional - Setting the release here is good if you really had a reason to override, eg. Paid vs Free versions of your apps
+1. indicating Paid vs Free versions of your apps
-This is not generally for a customer.
-It's for testing so I can quickly iterate new releases while I'm testing.
-This info in AndroidManifest.xml will override what's in build.gradle.
+2. match versionf for your Android and iOS apps together. force a release name.
+3. the pattern 'package@name+version' is new from Sentry, so you could override that in AndroidManifest.xml
+4. Good for testing if you're iterating quickly, but not publishing your app.
 ```
 <meta-data android:name="io.sentry.release" android:value="io.sentry.sample@1.0.0+1" />
 ```